 Sexually Transmitted Infections

 Older people may think of STIs as a problem that affects only young people.
-But because of physical changes related to age, older adults who are exposed to STIs may be more likely than young people to get STIs.
+But older adults can get STIs too.

 To learn more about Healthwise, visit Healthwise.org.